LucasDelfino92/morrowindsharp/setup.md

 - Extract the contents of the **Morrowind Code Patch** main file to your Morrowind root directory, so that Morrowind Code Patch.exe and the mcpatch folder are in the same folder as Morrowind.exe.
 - Now download the **MCP beta** update file from [**Morrowind Code Patch Update**](https://www.nexusmods.com/morrowind/mods/26348/?tab=files).
-- Extract the contents of the file to your Morrowind root directory, and overwrite when prompted.
+- Extract the contents of **MCP beta** to your Morrowind root directory, and overwrite when prompted.
 This will update the Morrowind Code Patch to version 2.5b4.
-- Execute the Morrowind Code Patch.exe.
+- Execute the Morrowind Code Patch.exe as an administrator.
 - The amount of options available can be overwhelming.
 My recommendation is to install or skip patches as per [**this handy Google Sheets document**](https://docs.google.com/spreadsheets/d/1r6fv59to4-KgHJgCm-GDNnwSmD3LdDmamSDEs5jKFdM/edit?usp=sharing).
 - Once you finish installing the Morrowind Code Patch a **Morrowind.Original.exe** will appear in your Morrowind folder.